zenidreney/zenid-components/README.md

 > **Note:** Component APIs may evolve as this is a portfolio project.

-## Demo

-A live demo or storybook (if available) will be linked here.

-## Contributing

-This repository is primarily for portfolio purposes, but suggestions or issues are welcome.
-Feel free to open an issue or pull request.

 ## License

 This project is for portfolio/demo purposes with a MIT License.